TEST 1: Checking Power (12 Volts) Headlight Circuit

 Disconnect the headlight switch from its electrical harness connector.

-Locate terminals C and G of the headlight switch's connector (see the image in the image viewer).
+Locate terminals C and G of the headlight switch's connector (see the image above).

 Using a jumper wire, jumper terminals C and G together.